 Market Opportunity.
 According to data published by the Center for Disease Control and Prevention, there are approximately 72 million ambulatory and inpatient surgical procedures performed annually in the U.S. Insufficient postoperative pain control remains a significant problem, with studies indicating that roughly 65% of patients experience moderate-to-extreme pain after surgery.
 The current standard of care for post-surgical pain includes a variety of opiate and non-opiate analgesics and muscle relaxants.
 While systemic opioids can effectively reduce post-surgical pain, they commonly cause side effects including drowsiness, constipation, nausea and vomiting, and cognitive impairment.
-Effective pain management can be compromised if patients fail to adhere to recommended dosing regimens because they are suffering from these side effects.
 Post-surgical pain also can be treated effectively with local anesthetics; however, their usefulness often is limited by their short duration of action.